OCHA-DAP/hdx-signals/ENVIRONMENT.md

 # Environment variables

 Below are the environment variables used in this repository.
 Get in touch with the maintainers if you do not have them and feel you should be given access.
+The easiest way to define them for use in R is in an `.Renviron` file, either global or local.
+You can directly do this in R with `usethis::edit_r_environ()`.

 ## Reading and writing data